Updated December 2, 2020

 - If your reservation is affected by these requirements, we offer refunds, transfers, credit, or the opportunity to donate to the Park.
 Call our Reservations Office at 207-723-5140 7 days a week, 8am-4pm.

-What is Open Now
+What is Open Now (summer season July 1 to October 22)

 - Togue Pond and Matagamon gates are open from 6am – 10pm daily.